 How to clean up broken glass without a vacuum

-If you're not willing to risk damage to your vacuum cleaner, or simply don't own one, it's still easy to clean up broken glass with a little bit of care.
-We advise you to make sure the area is well lit and you're wearing gloves and hard shoes, as cleaning glass by hand increases the risk of being cut.
+If you're not willing to risk damage to your vacuum cleaner or simply don't own one, cleaning up broken glass with a little bit of care is still easy.
+We advise you to make sure the area is well-lit and you're wearing gloves and hard shoes, as cleaning glass by hand increases the risk of being cut.

 Next, you can move on to cleaning up the smaller shards of broken glass.
-You'll want to take extra care when doing this as the color and size of the pieces often makes them difficult to see.
+You'll want to take extra care when doing this, as the color and size of the pieces often make them difficult to see.
 There are also a few different ways you can remove them, depending on what you have at home.

-• Use tape to press down on the shards before disposing of in a bin.
+• Use tape to press down on the shards before disposing of them in a bin.

 • Roll a sticky lint roller across the area.
-This makes it easy to quickly pick up pieces in a larger area.
+This makes it easy to pick up pieces in a larger area quickly.